solubris/insync/README.md

 - Doesn't require the github checkout action so the jobs are simpler and more efficient
 - Doesn't use docker so actions will run in seconds
 - Doesn't use nodeJs
+- Uses original commit author/message in commits to destination repo's